Big-Dig-Data/sashimi/README.rst

 * only supports TR master report
 * does not support YOP
-* data are not internally consistent - e.g. you can have more Requests than Investigations, which should not happen in real world
+* data are not internally consistent - e.g. you can have more Requests than Investigations, which should not happen in the real world
 * ``customer_id`` and ``requestor_id`` are not used for authentication - the system will happily generate data for anybody :)